diegosano/diegosano/README.md

 ### Hi there 👋
-My name is Diego and I work as a software developer.
+My name is Diego and I work as a Software Developer.

-- 🌱 I’m currently learning Go | Rust
+- 🌱 I’m currently learning Python and Go
-- 🤔 I’m looking for help with career advices
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/diego-sano/) | [email](mailto:diegocsano@outlook.com)
 - ⚡ Fun fact: I like to cook 👨‍🍳 and learn new things 🤓